Willhelm-Alto/Willhelm-Alto/README.md

 how things really work.

 ## 📓 About
-Here you will find some repos I made as I continue to learn new things, they serve most as a kind of "gallery" to my progress than professional work, although I intend to some day work professionally with these tools.
+Here you will find some repos I made as I continue to learn new things, they serve most as a kind of "gallery" to my progress than professional work.

 <!---
 Willhelm-Alto/Willhelm-Alto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.